Eelco Heinen

-Eelco Heinen (born 27 April 1981) is a Dutch politician, serving as a member of the House of Representatives since March 2021.
-He is a member of the People's Party for Freedom and Democracy (VVD) and previously worked as a party staffer.
+Eelco Heinen (born 27 April 1981) is a Dutch politician serving since 2 July 2024 as the Minister of Finance.
+A member of the People's Party for Freedom and Democracy (VVD), he held a seat in the House of Representatives between March 2021 and July 2024, and he previously worked as a party staffer.

 Early life and career

 He was born in 1981 in the North Holland town Laren and studied computer science at the Amsterdam University of Applied Sciences from 1998 until 2002.
 Heinen subsequently studied economics at the University of Amsterdam.
 After he graduated with a Master of Science degree in macroeconomics in 2005, he did another master's in international relations.
 He became a policy officer at the Ministry of Finance in 2007.

 Between 2011 and 2014, Heinen worked as senior finance policy advisor for the VVD's House caucus and was promoted to political secretary and head of policy in the latter year.
 He had joined the VVD in 2006.
 He served as a member of the campaign team for the 2017 election and also helped write the election program.